daniel-ai/tf-style-transfer/README.md

 ### Next steps

  1. Code the real-time per-style converter in tensorflow.
 I will finish in about 2-3 days.
  2. Config and automate traning on Amazon EC2 (with GPU).
 This task includes
   * research online what's the easist way to setup AWS GPU environment (install CUDA 7.5 and other things for tensorflow).
 There should be pre-set dockers/images online.
   * understand basics of tensorflow GPU/CPU and distributed training (check official tutorial)
   * modify the simple sing-image code and test on AWS to improve traning speed
  3. Optimize and train real-time per-style converters using different style images
   * modify the real-time per-style converters and test on AWS to improve traning speed
-  * test a set of loss function settings and find the best/fatest loss function setting
   * train 10-20 converters using popular style images
  4. tensorflow serving - build web services with tensorflow
   * use and understand google image classification tensorflow APIs